vinaydhegde/testdriven-site/_posts/2017-09-29-01-part6-react-ace-code-editor.markdown

 }
 ```

+Re-build the containers to manually test.
+Commit and push your code to GitHub once done.

+---

-With that, we need to wire up the actual code evaluation service on the server-side...
+With that, we need to wire up the actual code evaluation process...